sdqali/site/content/blog/2025-12-04-making-sense-of-linux-capabilities.markdown

 - The `inheritable` set contains Capabilities that the process launched by executing the program may choose to use from the Capabilities it's parent process passed to it and the process may pass to child processes.

+### Linux-Privs

-Even though these Standards were proposed and then withdrawn, this effort inspired the `Linux-Privs` proposal [^5].
+Even though these POSIX Standards were proposed and then withdrawn, this effort inspired the `Linux-Privs` proposal [^5].
 This specification lists Capabilities that are specific to Linux that are not part of the POSIX proposal.

 {{< details summary="Linux-specific Capabilities proposed in Linux-Privs" >}}
 - CAP_LINUX_IMMUTABLE - _Allow modification of S_IMMUTABLE and S_APPEND file attributes._